-Effective fiscal year ended June 30, 2014, the Garden adopted a variation of a formula commonly referred to as the "Yale Method."
+Under the Garden's endowment support policy, a variation of a formula commonly referred to as the "Yale Method" is used to determine the amount appropriated to support current operations.
 Under this method, the amount appropriated to support current operations is composed of two components.
-The first is an inflation component of 80% of the previous fiscal year's endowment support, which is adjusted for inflation.
+The first is an inflation component of 80% of the previous fiscal year's endowment support, adjusted for inflation.
 The second is a market value component of 20% of the average market value of the endowment as of the prior three calendar years, to which an allocation rate authorized by the Garden's Board of Managers is applied.
 The total of the two components is the amount appropriated to support current operations.
-The effective appropriation rate for the fiscal year ended June 30, 2014, was 5.4%.
+To the extent that current yield is inadequate to meet the amount appropriated, a portion of accumulated unexpended gains is available for current use.
+The effective appropriation rates for the fiscal years ended June 30, 2015 and 2014 were 5.0% and 5.4%, respectively.

-The investment return and its classification in the consolidated statements of activities for the fiscal years ended June 30, 2014 and 2013, are summarized as follows:
+The investment return (loss) and its classification in the statement of activities for the fiscal years ended June 30, 2015 and 2014, is summarized as follows: